shoebsmk/Flutter-chat-claude/chat_app/ARCHITECTURE.md

 ### Data Security
 - Row Level Security (RLS) should be configured on Supabase
 - User can only access their own messages
+- User can only update their own profile
+- Storage policies restrict profile picture uploads to user's own folder
 - User IDs verified on client and server

 ### Configuration